-There are so many monogram fonts out there that are perfect for every occasion.
+There are so many free monogram fonts out there that are perfect for every occasion.
 I’ve created a list of some of the most popular ones.

 There are many types of monograms and different monogram font types.
 I’ve only included some of the most popular ones.

 There is some light editing that you will need to do within Cricut Design Space.
-If you want a step by step tutorial with screenshots of how to make different types of monograms, check out my tutorial How to Make a Monogram in Cricut Design Space.
+If you want a step-by-step tutorial with screenshots of how to make different types of monograms, check out my tutorial How to Make a Monogram in Cricut Design Space.

-Monogram Font Types
+Free Cricut Monogram Font Types

 Not all monogram fonts are well suited for all Cricut projects.
 Some have really thin strokes which are not for paper cutting.
-Stencil based projects might also require some additional editing of the font letters.
+Stencil-based projects might also require some additional editing of the font letters.
 (I’ve written a detailed tutorial on how to make stencils in Cricut Design Space here.)

 Circle font types – great for cutouts, print and cut and stencils